fdeboo/to-infinity/README.md

 ## Existing Features <a name="existing"></a>

 ### Home App
-+ The layout of the landing page is minimalistic and draws the user directly to the hero button which offers a starting point for their navigation of the site.
++ The layout of the landing page is minimalistic and draws the user directly to the hero button as starting point for their navigation.

 + The page is filled with a dynamic full screen background image of the Earth photographed from space.
 The image is fixed so that image appears to zoom in and out when the viewport is resized but keeps its position on the page.

-+ The base teal colour is used to catch the eye as it stands out againt the dark theme.
++ The base cyan colour is used to catch the eye as it stands out againt the dark theme.
 In this template, it is used in the header section to underline the hovered navigation links, in the main section for the hero button and effect on the hero text, and for footer.
 This keeps the overall template nicely balanced.

 ### Booking App
++ The booking process relies on Django sessions to store the users input and uses the session data to model the forms.
+In normal workflow, the booking is not created in the database until the user has successfully completed the checkout and made payment.
+However they can choose to save the booking prior to checkout and come back to it later.
+In this case the booking is saved in a model with an 'OPEN' status.

 #### Progress Bar

 ![Progress Bar](https://res.cloudinary.com/fdeboo/image/upload/v1611906942/toinfinity_readme/progressbar_fq5nmi.png "Progress Bar")
 + The templates in the booking process feature a progress bar just beneath the main navigation bar.
-This is positioned 'sticky' so that it retains it's position if the page requires scrolling.
+This is positioned 'sticky' so that it retains its position if the page requires scrolling.

 * The progress bar benefits the user experience as it informs them of where they are in the booking process.

 + The progress bar first appears in the 'Search Trips View'/ when the user clicks the 'Book A Trip' link in the page header.

 + Each icon in the progress bar is a hyperlink that takes the user back to the respective step in the booking process.